 Where my behaviour at primary school was still very impulsive, I started to become more disciplined during my early adolescent years.
 Years of parenting and professional football started to pay off.

 Growing up happened in a comfortable environment, which included having three younger siblings and married parents.
 We could go on holidays and lived in a house by the park where we had enough space to play.

 When I was five years old, I watched the football World Cup 1998 with my mother.
 I still remember how passionate she was about it.
 I didn’t understand the game, but I knew it must be something special.
 I decided to play football.
-Aged six, I started playing at my local social club, SV Kampong.
+Aged six, I started playing at my local club, SV Kampong.
 When I was eight years old, my father told me I was scouted by Feyenoord.
 This was my introduction to professional football.

 Being rejected to play for their youth academy motivated me even more to become a ‘real football player’.

 – Which experience(s) sparked your life?